 In Community Health Network, Inc. v.
-McKenzie, the Indiana Court of Appeals addressed several important health law issues, one of which was whether a claim of negligence arising out of a hospital employee’s accessing another’s private health information falls under Indiana’s Medical Malpractice Act.
+McKenzie (an opinion which has since been vacated), the Indiana Court of Appeals addressed several important health law issues, one of which was whether a claim of negligence arising out of a hospital employee’s accessing another’s private health information falls under Indiana’s Medical Malpractice Act.
 The Court of Appeals ruled that such mishandling of a patient’s confidential information “even by a treating physician—are not governed by the Medical Malpractice Act.”

 The claimant, Heather McKenzie, was initially employed at Indiana Orthopedic Center (“IOC”), along with Katrina Gray.
 Katrina was the medical records coordinator and was Heather’s direct supervisor.
 Katrina introduced Heather to her stepson, Kevin, and the two married and had two children.
 Thereafter, Kevin and Heather divorced and Heather received full custody of the children.
 Heather later married Daniel McKenzie.
 The Gray family and the McKenzie family had a “family feud” according to the Court.